kalolad1/v4/content/education/The College of New Jersey/index.md

 ---

 - 3.9 GPA
 - President of the TCNJ Table Tennis Club
-- E-Board for the Association for Computing Machinery Club